sumanthratna/grade-view/README.md

 ```
 Once again, you shouldn't have access to the correct value of `MyFireba5eK3y`.

+## Usage
+Run the app and enter either your FCPS credentials or the test user credentials.
+The test user's username is `1234567`.
+The password field can be left empty (the password does not matter for the test user).

 ## To-Do List:
- - [x] quarters during grade-fetching is hard-coded to `third_quarter`, fix this to be generic (get first element in dynamic)
+ - [x] quarters during grade-fetching is hard-coded to `third_quarter`, fix this (get first element in `dynamic`)
  - [x] noInternet snackbar is being triggered even if login is successful
  - [x] some assignment names are too long for cards in Course view
  - [ ] show teacher email next to course id/name, open mail app on click